 Appropriate care of dogs discontinued from race participation is an important aspect of our roles as stewards of these animals.
 Every effort will be made by the ITC and the veterinary staff to achieve the best medical outcome, while attempting to minimize costs to mushers.
 Most Returned Dogs are assessed, receive basic treatment when needed and are then released to a musher's Local Contact person by our staff, at no charge to the musher.
 However, some dogs require additional veterinary care beyond our staff capabilities.
 The Dog Care Agreement Form addresses non-critical veterinary care that may be needed during normal business hours.
 However, a very small number of Returned Dogs require hospitalization in an emergency facility (PET Emergency).
-The following are potential reasons: serious/critical conditions needing immediate treatment after arrival in Anchorage and serious/critical conditions requiring 24 hour treatment/monitoring.
+The following are potential reasons: serious/critical conditions needing immediate treatment after arrival in Anchorage and serious/critical conditions requiring 24-hour treatment/monitoring.

 Obviously, the condition of a dog can change for the better or worse between the time it is discontinued from race participation and when it arrives in Anchorage.
 All Returned Dogs are examined by ITC Returned Dog Veterinarians after their arrival in Anchorage.
 The decision to send a dog to PET Emergency will be made by the Chief Veterinarian and/or Veterinarian in Charge of Returned Dog Medical Care.
 Reasonable efforts are made to inform mushers of situations where hospitalization at PET Emergency is needed.
 As stated in rule 41, financial responsibility for dog care shall be borne by the musher.

+IDITAROD 2023 - RETURNED DOG DISCHARGE INSTRUCTIONS

+Date/Time

+Dog ID Tag Number

+Dog's Name

+Musher Name

-IDITAROD 2020- RETURNED DOG DISCHARGE INSTRUCTIONS Dog ID Tag Number Dog's Name Musher Name Your Dog has received medical evaluation and treatment from the Iditarod Returned Dog Veterinary Team.
-You dog is deemed injured/sick enough to warrant these more detailed discharge instructions in addition to his/her ITC Returned Dog form.
-If you have any questions regarding medical care, please call: 907-248-MUSH (6874) where you can be connected to the Lead Returned Dog Veterinarian.
-Initial Returned Diagnosis: Status when released: We are releasing this patient: to go home with Handler/Owner/Musher to transfer directly to local veterinary care If transferring directly to local veterinarian, list name/address/telephone # of veterinary clinic below: No medications dispensed from Anchorage Returned Dog.
+Your Dog has received medical evaluation and treatment from the Iditarod Returned Dog Veterinary Team.
+Your dog is deemed injured/sick enough to warrant these further discharge instructions in addition to his/her ITC Returned Dog form.
+If you have any questions regarding medical care, please call: 907-248-MUSH (6874) where you can be connected to the Veterinarian in Charge of Returned Dog Care or one of the Anchorage Iditarod veterinarians.

+Working Diagnosis: Medical Status when released: are releasing this patient: to go home with Handler/Owner/Musher to transfer directly to local ve eterinary care If transferring directly to local veterinarian, list name/address/telephor e # of veterinary clinic below: No medications dispensed from Anchorage Returned Dog.
 We are dispensing medication for this patient.
 See below: Medication 1 # pills dispensed Give with food?
 Instructions: Next dose due Medication 2 # pills dispensed Give with food?
 Instructions: Next dose due Medication 3 # pills dispensed Give with food?
-Instructions: Next dose due This patient does need a recheck exam at your regular veterinarian in days.
+Instructions: Next dose due This patient does need a recheck exam at your regular veterinarian indays.
 New medications or refill/longer course of above prescribed medications will be needed.

-Please recheck with local veterinarian clinic immediately if this patient has any of the following signs, or fails to improve and return to normal:
+Please recheck with local veterinarian clinic immediately if you note any of the following signs: - labored breathing - vomiting or progressive diarrhea - new or progressive cough - not eating/not drinking - not returning to normal - congestion or nose discharge - new or progressive limp

-- labored breathing

-- new or progressive cough

-- congestion or nose discharge

-- vomiting or progressive diarrhea

-- not eating/not drinking

-- new or progressive limp

-- painful